raiden-network/spec/messaging.rst

 -------------------

 Message used by the withdraw-requesting node to inform the partner that the earliest-requested, non-confirmed withdraw has expired.
+It can also be used to cancel a withdraw.

 Preconditions
 ^^^^^^^^^^^^^